How Does a Traffic Ticket Get Defended?

 Understanding How and Why to Get Affordable and Professional Legal Help to Fight Traffic Ticket Charges

-If you received a traffic ticket for an alleged violation of the Highway Traffic Act, R.S.O.
+If you were charged with a traffic ticket or a driving offence for allegedly violating the Highway Traffic Act, R.S.O.
 1990, c.
 H.8, then take heed as the traffic ticket legal process can be challenging and fraught with potential pitfalls; however, [Legal Firm's Name] is available to help guide and help you to:

 - Avoid costly fines and victim surcharges;

 - Avoid costly increases to your insurance rates;

 - Avoid demerit points and the risk of licence suspension; and